mpfr/pkg_depts/README.md

 install -c -o root -g bin -m 555  /home/mpfr/pkg_depts-6.7-stable/src/pkg_depts.sh ... install -c -o root -g bin -m 444  pkg_depts.1 ...
 ```

-Besides on the console, the manpage is also available by pointing your browser to `pkg_depts-6.7-stable/docs/pkg_depts.1.html`.

 ## How to uninstall